For good anime

 This week, I’m working my way through My Hero Academia 2 (2017) and Mushishi Zoku Shou (2014) and I can hardly believe my luck.
 Both series are so good, the latter especially so, and yet I can’t help but wonder, if I was making the effort to keep up with what’s airing now, would I have the time to dive into my backlog like this?
 I doubt it, sadly.
 New is where the people are, and that’s sacrifice I’m making, but it’s worth it, for good anime.

-10 replies on “For good anime”
+10 responses to “For good anime”

 I am so happy that there is a sequel to Mushishi, but I wish I had known about it in 2014.
 Still, to have Mushishi on Netflix is amazing.
 There are two additional episodes.
 One is Mushishi Tokubetsu Hen: Hihamu Kage.
 The other is Mushishi Zoku Shou: Suzu no Shizuku.
 I need to find these.
 I think I’ll have to torrent these (if I can find them at all).